Astros Prospect Report: May 26th - News Break

 Astros Prospect Report: May 26th

 Another day of minor league baseball is in the books and you can see all the Astros affiliates results below.
-AAA: Sugar Land Skeeters (12-5) won 8-1 (BOX SCORE) Rodriguez started for the Skeeters and went 3 innings allowing just 1 unearned run.
-Meyers put the Skeeters on the board in the first inning with an early 2 run double.
-They picked up another run in the 3rd on a Dawson RBI double.
-Martinez relieved Rodriguez and tossed a scoreless inning.
-In the 5th, the offense added two more runs on a De Goti 2 run single.
-De La Cruz followed that up with another 2 run single to make it 7-1.
-They would pick up one more run in the 8th on a balk.
-Conine tossed three scoreless innings in relief and then Torres closed it out with two scoreless as they Skeeters won 8-1.www.crawfishboxes.com
+AA: Corpus Christi Hooks (8-11) won 7-2 (BOX SCORE) Urquidy made a rehab start for the Hooks last night and went 3.2 scoreless innings with 3 strikeouts.
+He was relieved by Horrell who allowed a run in 1.1 innings.
+Hensley put the Hooks on the board in the 4th with an RBI single.
+In the 5th the Hooks scored 3 runs on a Costes sac fly and Matijevic 2 run HR.
+Hensley added another RBI single in the 6th to make it 5-1.
+Brown came in and pitched 3 innings allowing 1 run.
+The Hooks got a couple of insurance runs in the 8th on a Costes RBI double and another run on a passed ball.
+Hernandez closed it out with a scoreless 9th.www.crawfishboxes.com